damianc/dev-notes/html5-apis/url-search-params.md

 ## Constructor

-Constructor can be passed one of the following:
+A constructor can be passed one of the following:

 * nothing - `new URLSearchParams()`
 * object - `new URLSearchParams({a: 1, b: 2})`